- If you’re about to get some containers to grow food in, you may be asking: ‘what size do I need?’ Here’s the information to help you decide.

 So which is best?

-But as urban growing IS usually constricted by space, weight or budget (usually all three!) a mix of sizes is often the best solution.
-Here’s what I recommend you try – but as always, experiment to find what works best for you:-
+But as urban growing IS usually constricted by space, weight or budget (and often all three) a mix of sizes is often a good solution.
+The best solution for you will depend on how much space you have and what you want to grow.

 What size pots do you use, and which size works best for you?